 With a standards-based approach, teachers evaluate student learning in a variety of ways using classroom observations and classwork, along with formative and summative assessments.
 Formative assessments, such as homework, quizzes, and pre-assessments, are used to check for understanding, set goals and inform instruction throughout the learning process.
 Summative assessments, such as unit tests, rubrics, and performance assessments, are used to evaluate learning at the end of a unit or project.
 The combination of these pieces of evidence, provides a more detailed picture of student progress towards grade level expectations.
 Only summative assessments are used for grading purposes.

 How do I help my child “get a 4?”

 “Getting a 4” is not about what more a student does.
-It is what a student knows, and at what level he/she extends what he/she knows to a higher level of skill and application.
-Extra credit does not exist in a standards based instructional program; however, many opportunities are provided for students to demonstrate proficiency on a learning target.
-A student who receives a “4” is characterized by self-motivation and the ability to apply skills with consistent accuracy, independence, and a higher level of quality.
+It is what a student knows, and at what level they extend what they know to a higher level of skill and application.
+Extra credit does not exist in a standards-based instructional program; however, many opportunities are provided for students to demonstrate proficiency on a learning target.
+A student who receives a “4” is characterized by self-motivation and the ability to apply skills with consistent accuracy, independence and a higher level of quality.

 Assessment: Any method used to evaluate, measure, and document the academic readiness, learning progress, skill acquisition, or educational needs of students.

 Benchmark Assessment: An assessment used to determine if specific, key developmental and/or academic milestones have been met at specific times during the year. (math facts, reading level, etc.)

 College and Career Ready: Focuses on students having critical thinking skills, communicating effectively, collaborating with others, and solving real work problems in additional to having knowledge in academic content areas.
 (Wisconsin Department of Instruction – College and Career Readiness)